Employer Pension Match

 Pension contribution

-Here is how spending just 10 minutes made me $130k over the last 12 years.
+Here is how pension matching, and spending just 10 minutes made me $130k over the last 12 years through my employer pension match.

 Employer Pension Plans

-Taking just 10 minutes to contact your HR department and register for the Pension Plan is a very easy way to start investing, without having to worry too much about how to do it yourself.
+If your workplace provides an employer pension match, taking just 10 minutes to contact your HR department and register for the pension plan is a very easy way to start investing and saving for retirement without worrying too much about how to do it yourself.

 Not all companies will offer a contribution matching program, but if yours does, make sure to sign up immediately – or as soon as you are eligible.

-I love it because I never see my portion of the contribution money in my bank account, I am not tempted to spend more and lose out of investing.
-Also it is like getting free money – psychologically speaking – even though its actually a part of your compensation.
+Also, it is like getting free money – psychologically speaking – even though it’s actually a part of your compensation.
 The company may have a financial team that runs the pension fund and invests on behalf of the employer.
-For my situation, I don’t need to pick stocks, transfer anything extra, or be involved.
+For my situation (hybrid pension that follows DB format), I don’t need to pick stocks, transfer anything extra, or be involved.

 I work in the public sector, and many employers offer pension programs.
-I’ve been contributing to a pension with employer match for the last 12 years.
+I’ve contributed to a pension with employer match for the last 15 years.

 I switched employers during that time and was able to transfer over most of the pension contributions to my new employer’s plan.

-Today at 40 years old, I have over $130,000 in that pension account- half of which was contributed by my employer.
-This will provide me (based on today’s estimates) somewhere in the range of $5,000 a month when I retire.
+Today at 40 years old, I have over $130,000 in that pension account- half of which is due to my employer pension match.
+This will provide me (based on today’s estimates) somewhere in the range of $5,000 a month when I retire, and more if I remain employed there for years to come.

 I never felt stressed about contributing.
 The money is taken out directly from my pay before it’s deposited in my bank.
 I never had it in my pocket to feel like I was giving something up.